yuraxdrumz/golang-starter-kit/README.md

 ### Logging

-The service uses `logrus` logger to write to stdout and has and option to write to `logz.io`.
+The repo uses `logrus` logger to write to stdout and has and option to write to `logz.io`.
 In order to send logs to `logz.io` you will need an environment variable called `LOGZIO_TOKEN` which is your `logz.io` token

 To change log level change the `LOG_LEVEL` environment variable